 Bike share schemes have revolutionised city travel for millions of people worldwide, supporting a transition to more active and sustainable urban transport modes while severely reducing traffic-related emissions and congestion.

-3 Irish cities
+4 Irish cities

-+700bikes in the scheme
+>1,000bikes in the scheme

 Cycle schemes: encouraging active lifestyles

 These self-service bike rental schemes, with an annual and short-term subscription model, allow users to check out a bike from a number of docking stations throughout the city, making it attractive to commuters and tourists alike.
 The scheme involved the provision of bicycles and associated on-street infrastructure at strategic locations throughout the cities.